Staphylococcal scalded skin syndrome: Prognosis

 The prognosis of SSSS in children is excellent, with complete resolution within 10 days of treatment, and without significant scarring.
 However, SSSS must be differentiated carefully from toxic epidermal necrolysis, which carries a poor prognosis.
 The prognosis in adults is generally much worse, and depends upon various factors such as time to treatment, host immunity, and comorbidities.

 History

-The clinical features were first described in 1878 by Baron Gottfried Ritter von Rittershain, who observed 297 cases among children in a single Czechoslovakian children's home over a 10-year period.
+The clinical features were first described in 1878 by Baron Gottfried Ritter von Rittershain, who observed 297 cases among children in a single Czechoslovak children's home over a 10-year period.

 In 1885, Nil Filatow, and in 1894, Clement Dukes, described an exanthematous disease which they thought to be a form of rubella, but in 1900, Dukes identified it to be a separate entity which came to be known by the names Dukes' disease, Filatov's disease, or fourth disease.
 Although Dukes identified it as a separate entity, it is thought not to be different from scarlet fever caused by staphylococcal exotoxin after Keith Powell proposed equating it with the condition currently known as staphylococcal scalded skin syndrome in 1979.